 From parents joking about toddlers being betrothed to the drama surrounding middle school dances, romantic relationships are normalized long before peer pressure sets in.
 By age 13 or 14, 20 percent of young teens report already having dated.
 Kids are bombarded with adults projecting a sexualized, heteronormative lens on their friendships, says Dr. Elizabeth Miller, Chief of the Division of Adolescent and Young Adult Medicine at Children’s Hospital of Pittsburgh and professor of pediatrics at the University of Pittsburgh School of Medicine.
 “So why should we be surprised when children engage in this behavior?”

 “We’re sending kids very, very mixed messages,” Dr. Miller says, so define your family’s unique expectations when it comes to dating.
 Give reasons for your rules, with the idea that the rules will evolve as your child ages.
 “You wouldn’t give your 10-year-old keys to the car,” Dr. Miller explains.
 The same goes for dating, which should start in supervised group settings.
 Parents can then create a graduated timeframe of activities and situations they’re comfortable with as their child matures.

-Of course kids are going to break the rules—that’s a healthy part of growing up—but what’s important is that they are choosing to break the rules with what Dr. Miller calls “all the tools to understand all the gray area” when it comes to romance.
+Of course kids are going to break the rules.
+That’s a healthy part of growing up.
+But what’s important is that they are choosing to break the rules with what Dr. Miller calls “all the tools to understand all the gray area” when it comes to middle school romance.